sshiling/42-fillit/README.md

 # fillit
-## Algorithmic project.
+## Algorithmic project
-## The main goal is to create the smallest possible square from random Tetris figures
+The main goal is to create the smallest possible square from random Tetris figures

 Each Tetris figure is named Tetriminos.